2020–2021 Belarusian protests: Economic impact

 One of the industries most affected by the government's reactions to protests was the Belarusian IT industry.

 Multiple IT companies operating in Belarus began moving their employees and operations outside of the country due to internet shutdowns, namely in Minsk.
 The intermittent cut-offs, starting in August 2020, were said to have caused major difficulties in the IT industry.
 A survey conducted by Belarus IT CEO Club shortly after the presidential elections in 2020, in conjunction with RegisConsult, surveyed 270 owners and managers of IT companies in Belarus.
 38% of the participants stated that their companies were exploring options for changing their offices’ location.
 11% of participants said that their companies had already left or were in the process of transferring part of their workforce outside of the country; 3% of the surveyed stated that their companies had left Belarus completely or were in the process of relocating all employees.

-Global success story World of Tanks either relocated employees from Belarus to Vilnius, Kyiv and other countries.
-However the company did not take a public stance against the government's actions, possibly out of fear that employees could be detained as hostages.
+Global success story World of Tanks relocated employees from Belarus to Vilnius, Kyiv and other countries.
+However the company did not take a public stance against the government's actions, possibly out of fear that its employees could be detained as hostages.

 Software developer SoftSwiss transferred more than 100 employees to Ukraine in August 2020, claiming it was unable to continue to provide its services otherwise.
 The company stated they were planning a permanent move outside of Belarus by the end of 2021, stating their reasons are linked to the volatile situation in the country.

 Global game developer, Gismart, was also affected.
 While Gismart is headquartered in the United Kingdom, it employed dozens of people in Belarus.
 Similar to SoftSwiss, in August 2020, Gismart began to move its Belarus-based employees out of the country.
 The company launched a relocation program in response to the growing number of requests from employees concerned about the unrest in Belarus.
 The company said that these employees’ work would not have been possible without a stable internet connection.